Scholar Stories

 The DOD SMART Scholarship will fund the remainder of Kadyn’s PhD and allow him to transition directly into employment with the Department of Defense upon graduation.

 According to Kadyn, “Once I have completed my PhD, the SMART program allows me to begin employment as a scientist at a DoD facility.
-During that time, I plan to establish a career focused on improving the ability of our servicemembers to safeguard our country.”
+During that time, I plan to establish a career focused on improving the ability of our service members to safeguard our country.”

 Ryan Hartzell